susam/uncap/README.md

 [7746]: https://bugzilla.kernel.org/show_bug.cgi?id=7746

 ### Mac OS X: Seil
+Mac OS X provides some limited way of mapping modifier keys at Apple Menu > System Preferences > Keyboard > Modifier Keys.
+However, the mapping options here are very limited.
+For example, it does not allow Caps Lock key to be mapped to Escape key.
+Therefore, in general, it becomes necessary to install additional software to map keys in Mac OS X.

 A popular tool for mapping one key to another on Mac OS X is [Seil][].
 Here is an article by my beautiful girlfriend and wife that describes how to map Caps Lock key to Escape key on Mac OS X using Seil: